-The highlights of the tour are the train ride with the Glacier Express, Zermatt and the ride up to the Gornergrat with the best view of the Matterhorn as well as 29 other 4,000 meter peaks, the excursion up to the Jungfraujoch – Top of Europe, the Mediterranean/Austrian atmosphere in Bolzano and the world-famous resorts St. Moritz and Interlaken.
+The highlights of the tour are the train ride with the Glacier Express, the excursion up to the Jungfraujoch – Top of Europe, the Mediterranean/Austrian atmosphere in Bolzano and the world-famous resorts St. Moritz and Interlaken.

-After you check out of your Venice hotel (your own arrangement) the start of this journey is right in the heart of Venice.
+After you check out of your hotel (your own arrangement) your train trip Venice to Paris starts right in the heart of Venice.
 You will board the train at the Santa Lucia station on the island.
 In most cases a direct EuroCity train will take you in about 3 hours from Venice to Bolzano/Bozen, dining car available.

 Visiting Bolzano is discovering the peculiarities of the fusion between the Mediterranean and central Europe.
 In its medieval historic town center the Nordic and Mediterranean accents visibly melt.
 The autonomous region of South Tyrol, of which Bolzano/Bozen (Bolzano is the Italian and Bozen the German name of the city) is the capital, now belongs to Italy after Austria lost it after the World War I. Therefore the original language spoken here is German.
 However, you will experience that both, Italian and German, is spoken by all inhabitants and also the signs are posted bilingual.

-If you have time, visit the Museum of Archeology with the famous “Otzi” the 5000 year old mummified body found in the glacier in 1991.
-Alternatively a cable car ride towards Renon/Ritten, a sunny alp approximately 1,000 meters above Bolzano/Bozen, is a great way to view the Dolomite mountains!
+If you have time, visit the Museum of Archeology with the famous “Otzi” the 5,000 year old mummified body found in the glacier in 1991.
+Alternatively a cable car ride towards Renon/Ritten, a sunny alp approximately 1,000 m above Bolzano/Bozen, is a great way to view the Dolomite mountains!
 The ride only takes 12 minutes.

 Overnight in Bolzano/Bozen